-For a description, including the amount invested, of the Company's principal capital expenditures (including interests in other companies) for the years ended December 31, 2019, 2020 and 2021, see Item 5.B "Liquidity and Capital Resources-Capital Expenditures."
+For a description, including the amount invested, of the Company's principal capital expenditures (including interests in other companies) for the years ended December 31, 2020, 2021 and 2022, see Item 5.B "Liquidity and Capital Resources-Capital Expenditures," which disclosure is incorporated by reference in this item.

-The Company did not make any material divestitures for the years ended December 31, 2019, 2020 and 2021.
+The Company did not make any material divestitures for the years ended December 31, 2020, 2021 and 2022.

-To date, the Company has not made any capital expenditures or divestitures in calendar year 2022 that were not in the ordinary course of business.
+To date, the Company has not made any capital expenditures or divestitures in calendar year 2023 that were not in the ordinary course of business.